The Cornwall We Want

 Benefits of Lockdown

-by Jaymac, almost 4 years ago
+by Jaymac, over 4 years ago

 Lockdown has forced many changes for good that would previously have been considered impossible to achieve especially in such a short time period; reduced pollution from road and air traffic, safer roads for cycling and walking, cleaner air and appreciation of key workers who support our daily lives on all levels.